 ASIP Members are invited to participate in the Immunohistochemistry and Microscopy SIG Listserv.
-Please email Constanza Gonzalez, at the ASIP main office to have your name and email address added to the listserv.
+Please email Constanza Bacon, at the ASIP main office to have your name and email address added to the listserv.

 To send a message to the Immunohistochemistry and Microscopy SIG Listserv, send your email to email@example.com.
 Please note that you must be a member of this listserv to send and receive messages.